 - 2 teaspoons salt

 - Mix together water, salt and yeast in large mixing bowl.
 Mix in flour until well combined.
-Cover and let sit out overnight.
+Cov

-- With floured hands, shape dough into circle.
-And drop into skillet.
-Bake covered for 30 minutes.
+- Bake covered for 30 minutes.
 Remove lid and bake for an additional 20 minutes.

 - Remove bread from dutch oven and let cool on wire rack for 10-15 minutes before serving.

 - You will know your bread is done cooking when it reaches a temperature on an instant read thermometer of 207-209 degrees.